feature-engine/feature_engine/README.md

 ![Documentation Status](https://readthedocs.org/projects/feature-engine/badge/?version=latest)

-Feature-Engine is a Python library with multiple transformers to engineer features for use in machine learning models.
+Feature-engine is a Python library with multiple transformers to engineer features for use in machine learning models.
 Feature-engine's transformers follow scikit-learn's functionality with fit() and transform() methods to first learn the transforming parameters from data and then transform the data.

-## Feature-Engine features in the following resources:
+## Feature-engine features in the following resources:

 * [Feature Engineering for Machine Learning, Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO).

 * [Python Feature Engineering Cookbook](https://www.packtpub.com/data/python-feature-engineering-cookbook)

-## Blogs about Feature-Engine:
+## Blogs about Feature-engine:

 * [Feature-engine: A new open-source Python package for feature engineering](https://www.trainindata.com/post/feature-engine-a-new-open-source-python-package-for-feature-engineering)